InDrive: Corporate development

 In February 2017 the service passed 100 million rides booked through the InDriver mobile app.
 There were more than 5 million registered users at the time.

-In April 2020, because of COVID-19 pandemic-related lockdowns, the company suspended launches in new countries to focus on servicing its existing markets.
+In April 2020, due to COVID-19 pandemic-related lockdowns, the company suspended launches in new countries to focus on servicing its existing markets.
 Among other initiatives, inDriver launched its "Medical Worker On The Way" program to help healthcare workers around the world get to and from work.
-Despite the lockdowns, however, inDriver managed to reach 50 million app-downloads in July 2020.
+Despite the lockdowns, inDriver managed to reach 50 million app-downloads in July 2020.

 In early 2021, inDriver achieved unicorn status after closing a $150m investment round with Insight Partners, General Catalyst, and Bond Capital, which valued the company at $1.23 billion.
 It reached 1 billion trips in May 2021.

 By March 2022, inDriver had established regional operational hubs in the Americas, Asia, the Middle East, Africa and the CIS to support its expanding business.

 In October 2022, inDriver rebranded and became inDrive, transforming into a group of companies.

 In February 2023, inDrive raised $150m in an innovative hybrid instrument from General Catalyst for marketing and growth, expansion into new verticals.

 In 2023, inDrive assembled an in-house corporate venture capital arm focused on emerging markets – New Ventures.
 Andries Smit became the head of New Ventures.
 In 2024, inDrive invested into grocery startups Krave Mart in Pakistan and Ryadom in Kazakhstan through New Ventures.

 In February 2024, inDrive launched inDrive Money, offering cash loans to drivers operating on its platform in Mexico, aiming to address the financial needs of drivers who are often excluded by traditional financial institutions.
 Later that year, InDrive Money was launched in Colombia, and in March 2025 — in Indonesia and Peru.

-By 2025 inDrive’s courier delivery service for small businesses and general users was launched in Brazil, Ecuador, Egypt, India, Mexico, Peru, Pakistan, South Africa, Colombia, Kazakhstan, Nigeria and more.
+By 2025 inDrive's courier delivery service for small businesses and general users was launched in Brazil, Ecuador, Egypt, India, Mexico, Peru, Pakistan, South Africa, Colombia, Kazakhstan, Nigeria and more.

-Similarly, in 2025 inDrive’s ride service between cities City to City operates in India, Pakistan, Brazil, Colombia, Egypt, Marocco, Kazakhstan and other countries.
+Similarly, in 2025 inDrive's ride service between cities City to City operates in India, Pakistan, Brazil, Colombia, Egypt, Morocco, Kazakhstan and other countries.

 In March 2024, inDrive secured another $150m from General Catalyst to bolster its product and market expansion plans.

 App description

 To request a ride, the user specifies the starting point and destination address, the price they are willing to pay, and any comments for the driver.
 Drivers can make a counter-offer to the price proposed by the passenger.
 Other options include adding additional destinations and indicating the need for a child seat, among others.
 The information about the car and driver confirmed for the service will appear on the passenger's phone screen.
 This includes the driver's rating and contact information, the car's approximate arrival time, and its real-time geolocation on the map.

-According to Sensor Tower analytics, in 2024 inDrive remained the second most downloaded app in the ride-hailing category globally for the third consecutive year. inDrive also ranked fifth as the most downloaded travel app in 2024.
+According to Sensor Tower analytics, in 2025 inDrive remained the second most downloaded app in the ride-hailing category globally for the fourth consecutive year. inDrive also ranked 4th most downloaded app in the Travel category worldwide in 2025.